bbhunter/maskcat/README.md

 - Makes Hashcat masks from stdin.
 Format is `MASK:LENGTH:COMPLEXITY:ENTROPY`.
 - Matches words from stdin to Hashcat masks from a file argument.
 - Substitutes tokens in wordlists using Hashcat masks.
+- Mutates STDIN using Hashcat masks to create new candidates.

 > NOTE: There is no support for `?b` or multi-byte characters at this time.